ritheesh4/Vonnue-Trainee-Ritheesh/readme.txt

-Creating clone of ft.com bar
+Creating clone of hotstar bar